johnwalicki/Introduction-to-IEAM/README.md

 - Mac
   - macOS

-### Containerized Workload

-Any Docker/OCI containerized service, microservice, or piece of software that does meaningful work when it runs on an edge node.
+*Containerized Workload* - Any Docker/OCI containerized service, microservice, or piece of software that does meaningful work when it runs on an edge node.

-### Service

-A service that is designed specifically to be deployed on an edge cluster, edge gateway, or edge device.
+*Service* - A service that is designed specifically to be deployed on an edge cluster, edge gateway, or edge device.
 Visual recognition, acoustic insights, and speech recognition are all examples of potential edge services.

-### Pattern

-### Policy

-### IEAM Edge Cluster
+*Pattern*

+*Policy*

-IBM Edge Application Manager (IEAM) [edge cluster capability](https://www.ibm.com/docs/en/edge-computing/4.2?topic=nodes-edge-clusters) helps you manage and deploy workloads from a management hub cluster to remote instances of OpenShift® Container Platform or other Kubernetes-based clusters.
+*IEAM Edge Cluster* - IBM Edge Application Manager (IEAM) [edge cluster capability](https://www.ibm.com/docs/en/edge-computing/4.2?topic=nodes-edge-clusters) helps you manage and deploy workloads from a management hub cluster to remote instances of OpenShift® Container Platform or other Kubernetes-based clusters.
 Edge clusters are IEAM edge nodes that are Kubernetes clusters.
 An edge cluster enables use cases at the edge, which require colocation of compute with business operations, or that require more scalability, availability, and compute capability than what can be supported by an edge device.
 IEAM edge cluster configuration is outside the scope of this introduction lab.

-### Architecture
+## Architecture

 The goal of edge computing is to harness the disciplines that have been created for hybrid cloud computing to support remote operations of edge computing facilities.
 IEAM is designed for that purpose.